interestingforked/shushud/doc/readme.md

 All API endpoints require authentication.
 The API requires HTTP Basic Authentication over SSL.
 All non-SSL requests will be redirected to HTTPS.

-## Event IDs
+## Entity IDs

-An event id is client generated token that is used to represent an entity in the client's system.
+An entity id is client generated token that is used to represent an entity in the client's system.
+Shushu requires this ID to cluster groups of events.

 Think of what might happen if we did not have such an ID.
 Lets say that we are dealing with a resource ownership record.
 This record knows who owned what and